 Here is the great butter burger of Milwaukee, a city where burgers are a passion.
-It is a modest-sized patty of beef, cooked through, served on a bun quite literally bathed butter.
+It is a modest-sized patty of beef, cooked through, served on a bun quite literally bathed with butter.
 Not margarine, not flavored oil: pure, dairy-rich, delicious butter.
 You can get a Super burger (2 patties, and a good idea; to us, a single one is overwhelmed by its bun) or a Super Special, which adds lettuce, tomato, and mayonnaise to the mix (also a good idea), as well as cheeseburgers and burgers topped with mushrooms, onions, and Monterrey Jack cheese.
 The biggest of all burgers is the Cheesehead, which is a half pound of sirloin with Swiss and American cheese, stewed onions, raw onion, and mushrooms.
 It is virtually impossible to eat with one’s hands, but it’s fun to try!

 There are a few other kinds of sandwiches on Solly’s menu, none of which we’ve tried, also omelets and fish fries, excellent crinkle-cut French fries, and made-here pie.
 If you’ve got a sweet tooth, we recommend you reserve it for a milk shake, which is Dairy State-rich and made in flavors that include chocolate, hot fudge, strawberry, pineapple, vanilla, and the superb fresh banana malt.
 Another confectionery alternative is a black cow made with Sprecher’s root beer.
 And, this being a city where ice cream is even more beloved than butter burgers, there is a full array of sundaes, too.

 Seating is at two horseshoe-shaped counters with stools.
 The staff of uniformed waitresses go about their business with well-seasoned hash-house aplomb.